django-nonrel/docs/index.rst

 * Common parts of the Django-nonrel project (the bits independent of the database backend):

-  - Django-nonrel the software: :doc:`a series of patches
-    <differences>` applied to vanilla Django 1.3.1 in order to enable
+  - Django-nonrel the software is what we get if we apply :doc:`a series of patches <differences>` to Django 1.3.1.
-    the use of NoSQL databases with Django.

-  - :doc:`djangotoolbox/index`: a set of utilities for developing applications with Django-nonrel e.g. it provides model fields such as :class:`ListField` and :class:`EmbeddedModelField` which are used by :doc:`mongodb-engine/index` for example.
+  - :doc:`djangotoolbox/index` is a set of utilities for developing applications with Django-nonrel e.g. it provides model fields such as :class:`ListField` and :class:`EmbeddedModelField` which are used by :doc:`mongodb-engine/index`.

 * Django-aware wrappers around the actual database drivers: